 - To ensure effective communication and work dynamics between Participants to help drive the whole Consortium as a team towards successful completion of the Project.

-This WP will lead and coordinate external dissemination activities, outreach to specific external stakeholders and the public health campaign with special emphasis on the importance of AD prevention.
-WP6 will also assess the impact and effectiveness of dissemination activities.
+Leads and coordinates external dissemination activities, outreach to specific external stakeholders and a public health campaign with special emphasis on the importance of AD prevention.
+The WP6 team also assesses the impact and effectiveness of dissemination activities.

 - To develop a dissemination and communication plan including objectives, target audiences, tools and activities.